WebAssembly/design/FutureFeatures.md

 It would be useful to be able to do everything from within WebAssembly so, e.g., it was possible to write a WebAssembly dynamic loader in WebAssembly.
-As a prerequisite, WebAssembly would need first-class support for [GC references](https://github.com/WebAssembly/design/issues/1079) on the stack and in locals.
+As a prerequisite, WebAssembly would need first-class support for [GC references][future garbage collection] on the stack and in locals.
 Given that, the following could be added:

 * `get_table`/`set_table`: get or set the table element at a given dynamic